plexe-ai/plexe/docs/architecture/multi-agent-system.md

    - Registers split datasets in the Object Registry

 7. **Solution Planning**:
-   - ML Research Scientist proposes solution approaches
+   - ML Research Scientist analyzes the problem and proposes solution approaches
-   - Manager Agent evaluates and selects approaches
+   - Manager Agent evaluates and selects approaches based on requirements

 8. **Model Implementation**:
-   - ML Engineer generates and executes training code
+   - ML Engineer generates and executes training code based on the solution plan
    - Model artifacts are registered in the Object Registry
-   - Process may iterate through multiple approaches
+   - Training results and performance metrics are captured

 9. **Inference Code Generation**:
    - ML Operations Engineer generates compatible inference code
-   - Code is validated with sample inputs
+   - Code is validated with sample inputs for correctness
+   - Predictor instances are registered for testing

+10. **Model Testing**:
+   - Model Tester Agent evaluates the finalized model on test data
+   - Comprehensive evaluation reports are generated
+   - Quality analysis and robustness testing are performed

-10. **Finalization**:
+11. **Finalization**:
-   - Manager Agent reviews and finalizes the model
+   - Manager Agent reviews and finalizes the model using the review tool
-   - All artifacts and code are collected
+   - All artifacts, code, and evaluation results are collected
+   - Model metadata is extracted and stored
    - Completed model is returned to the user

 ## Implementation Details